ibm-cloud-docs/billing-usage/billing-faq.md

 {: #updatecard}
 {: faq}

-You can update the payment method that's associated with your account by going to [Payments](https://cloud.ibm.com/billing/payments) in the console.
-Under Add Payment Method, enter in the billing information for your new card, then click **Add credit card**.
+Updating your credit card is just like adding a new one.
+Go to [Payments](https://{DomainName}/billing/payments), and in the Add Payment Method section, enter the billing information for your new card, then click **Add credit card**.

 To switch to a different payment method, select **Pay with Other** and then click **Submit change request**.
 A support case to change your payment method will be created for you.